Sunday, February 4, 1979

 Saturday, May 12, 1979

-It was a lot of work getting everything just right for the dance.
+It took a lot of work to get everything just right for the dance.
 I was so nervous about how it would turn out and wondered if any of my friends would even show up.
 I was surprised to see that almost all of them came!

-Since the Elders can’t dance they stayed on the side and made sure there was food and drinks on the table.
+Since the Elders can’t dance, they stayed on the side and made sure there was food and drinks on the table.
 We ended up having a lot of fun.
-I think it was good for my friends to see you can still have a good time even if there is no alcohol involved.
-The ones who wanted to smoke were asked if they wouldn’t mind doing it outside.
+I think it was good for my friends to see that you can still have a good time without alcohol.
+Those who wanted to smoke were asked to do so outside.
 They seemed okay with it.

 Saturday, June 16, 1979